mojaloop/ml-perf-characterization/fspiop-transfers/20230810/s47-1691680081271/README.md

 ## Observations

-- Observed slight improvement in the throughput (10-15 ops/sec).
+- No improvements as well as no decrement in performance

 ## Recommendations